ncatlab/nlab-content/pages/7502.md

 +-- {: .num_remark}
 ###### Remark

-In the context of [[monoidal model category]] theory, prop. \ref{PushoutProductOfCofClassIsCofClassOfPushoutProduct} implies that for checking the [[pushout-product axiom]] in the case of [[cofibrantly generated model categories]] it is sufficient to check it on generatic cofibrations.
+In the context of [[monoidal model category]] theory, prop. \ref{PushoutProductOfCofClassIsCofClassOfPushoutProduct} implies that for checking the [[pushout-product axiom]] in the case of [[cofibrantly generated model categories]] it is sufficient to check it on generating cofibrations.

 =--